clickcash/clickcash-promo-api/README.md

 ### Advanced options

-To disable the automatic script functionality and enable advanced options, pass pMode=advanced to the script.
+To disable the automatic script functionality and enable advanced options, pass pmode=advanced to the script.

 #### Retrieve specifiy promo By ID
 ```html